Crunchwrap Supreme

-The Crunchwrap Supreme is a hexagonal burrito item sold at the fast-food chain Taco Bell.
-The shape is formed from a crunchy tortilla wrapped in the middle.
-Within the burrito is beef, lettuce, tomato, sour cream, and nacho cheese sauce.
+The Crunchwrap Supreme is a filled tortilla pocket sold at the fast-food chain Taco Bell.
+It contains a corn tostada with meat and other ingredients wrapped inside a larger soft flour tortilla, which is folded inward from the edges and grilled.
 It was introduced in 2005 and became one of the most popular items on the menu.
-The concept has inspired indie knock-offs by restaurant chefs and social media users.
+The concept has inspired knock-off variations by restaurant chefs and social media users.